Looking for the best small business legal and tax advice videos on the web?

 ** Now Available! **

-The complete guide to marketing and promoting a business on eBay!
+The complete guide to raising money for your growing business on crowdfunding portals.

 The first book to provide struggling entrepreneurs with successful and affordable strategies for coping with - and conquering - small business predators!

 Thinking about selling